-You could be a local looking to settle down with a same-sex partner, or an expat who is looking for an gay-friendly place to rent in Singapore.
+You could be a local looking to settle down with a same-sex partner, or an expatriate who is looking for a gay-friendly place to rent in Singapore.
 Either way, when it comes to living happily ever after in Singapore, the LGBTQ+ may run into some obstacles as there are no laws here that specifically safeguard their rights.

 This guide aims to help singles and couples of all orientations find their home in Singapore, be it buying or renting property.

 Here’s what we’ll cover in this article that may help: